LEAF: Navigating Concept Drift in Cellular Networks: Local Error Approximation of Features (LEAF)

 \subsection{LEAF Framework Overview}

+LEAF aims to work with any supervised regressors and provide explanations for black-box models.
+Based on the explanations provided, targeted mitigation strategies are applied to compensate for concept drift.
+Existing solutions face two major limitations: (1) previous concept drift explanations are limited to classification problems (\eg,~\cite{jordaney2017transcend,yang2021cade}); (2) concept drift mitigation is often coarse-grained, only focused on the global performance metrics (\eg,~~\cite{bach2008paired}).

-LEAF compensates for concept drift in machine learning models by implementing a pipeline of three sequential components: (1) a drift \textit{detector}; (2) a set of tools to \textit{explain} drift for features; and (3) a drift \textit{mitigator}.
+LEAF overcomes these limitations by implementing a pipeline of three sequential components: (1) a drift \textit{detector}; (2) a set of tools to \textit{explain} drift for features; and (3) a drift \textit{mitigator}.
 Note that LEAF does not require the use of any specific model nor internal access to the employed model.
 Instead, it solely requires access to the previously used training set data, new data as it arrives, and the generated model.

 Figure~\ref{fig:framework} shows the three steps in LEAF's pipeline: First, the detector ingests the outputs of the in-use model in the form of NRMSE time-series to determine whether drift is occurring.
 The detector applies the well-known Kolmogorov-Smirnov Windowing (KSWIN)\footnote{We apply the most effective drift detection techniques in this well-explored area~\cite{lu2018learning, gonccalves2014comparative, barros2018large, bifet2007learning}.
 We also tested ADWIN, DDM, HDDM, EDDM, PageHinkley, but KSWIN was the most effective on our NRMSE series.} method~\cite{raab2020reactive, togbe2021anomalies} on the time-series to identify a change in the distribution of the output error, providing an indicator of whether drift is occurring.
 Although drift detection is critical, it is not the main focus of this work, as there is significant prior work on drift detection.
 A detailed discussion of drift detection is deferred to Appendix~\ref{subsec:appedix_detection} as the main research contributions of this work are in the areas of drift explanation and informed mitigation.
-Once drift is detected, the explainer is triggered, indicating the time instance at which drift occurred.
-The explainer determines the most representative features that contribute to drift, and then uses Local Error Approximation (LEA) to characterize the drift, and offer guidance for model compensation.
-It also contains visual tools (\ie, LEAplot and LEAgram) to provide insights on the time intervals where drift is most severe.
-Based on the error distribution and statistical patterns, the mitigator \textit{automatically} forgets previous data, and performs informed replacement by sampling/over-sampling targeted regions.